Muxima

 Muxima is a town and commune in the municipality of Quiçama, Icolo e Bengo Province, Angola.
-The village, located by Kwanza river, was occupied in 1589 by the Portuguese who erected a church and a fortress in 1599.
-Muxima means "heart" in Kimbundu.
-It is the site of a Marian shrine.
-The town is the home of the 16th century Portuguese Fortress of Muxima.
+The village, located by the Kwanza River, was occupied in 1589 by the Portuguese who erected a church and the Fortress of Muxima in 1599.
+Muxima means "heart" in Kimbundu and is the site of a Marian shrine.

 Church

-The church Nossa Senhora da Conceição, more well known as Nossa Senhora da Muxima, was first established in colonial Portuguese Angola in 1599.
+The church Nossa Senhora da Conceição, more well known as Nossa Senhora da Muxima, was first established in colonial Portuguese Angola in by 1599.

-It is a popular pilgrimage destination in Angola, that can receive more than 1 million pilgrims annually.

-It became a popular pilgrimage site after a suspected Marian apparition in 1833.
+It became a popular pilgrimage site after an alleged Marian apparition in 1833, and now receives over 1 million pilgrims annually.

-During a holy mass in October 2013, an act of vandalism caused some reparable damages.
+During a Mass in October 2013, an act of vandalism caused some damage that was later repaired.
+In April 2026, Pope Leo XIV visited the shrine to pray the rosary.